hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

 ```
 Since this file can see all of the modules, it's tasked with registering a new factory closure for `accountLoader` that provides the actual instance of `AccountLoader` from ModuleB.

-And … that's it.
+And… that's it.
 Prior to the first resolution Factory will call `autoRegister` in order to setup everything needed for the application to run.

 ## Optionals